rickmak/todo-android/README.md

 ## Tasks, with priority:

-1. Show m eyou can read code and produce good clean code
+1. Show me you can read code and produce good clean code
 1. Fix the above bugs
 1. The `ToDoItemAdapter` event binding and rendering is mixed up, try to separate them
-1. Any refractoring you think will make the code better
+1. Any refactoring you think will make the code better

 ## Constraint

 - You are not allow to import external library
 - Time limits is 1 hr

-## Evalation
+## Evaluation

 - We look for clean code
 - We look for maintainable code